Make Sense of Carbon Neutral & Net Zero Differences

 How it is Achieved

 Achieving net zero requires a robust plan and actions that reduce the actual amount of carbon emissions generated.
-This requires adopting more sustainable practices, investing in cleaner technologies, and implementing strategies to minimize or eliminate emissions from various sources.
+This requires adopting more sustainable practices, investing in cleaner technologies, and implementing strategies to minimise or eliminate emissions from various sources.

 Offsetting is then used to โ€˜net offโ€™ the final emissions, until viable actions to remove them can be implemented.